zjl21/Realtime-ECG-QRS-detection-and-diagnosis/README.md

 The result for the 10 demo data is shown as below.

-The orange dots stand for the QRS peaks, the part of different colors show the normal heart rate, tachycardia and bradycardia in green, red and blue.
+- The orange dots stand for the QRS peaks.
+- The part of different colors show the normal heart rate, tachycardia and bradycardia in green, red and blue.
 You can also change the color in config file.
+- The red triangle refers to the premature beat.

 ![result 1](./output/1.png)
 ![result 2](./output/2.png)